As I lay in bed, I started to hear a melody form in my mind.

 The band imploded shortly after.
 We attempted to bring a talented singer into the fold, but him and the drummer did not get along, and that was that.

-Any band I had been a part of to that point was short-lived, with Touché being modestly successful.
+Any band I had been a part of to that point etched out a short-lived existence, with Touché being only modestly successful.
 So, I thought to myself, maybe it’s time to go about this music career thing a little differently.
 If I can’t depend on others, maybe I can depend on myself.

 Around that time, I ended up renting an acoustic guitar and wrote a couple of songs.
-The songs were reflective of the raw emotions I felt after my band had broken up.
+The songs were reflective of the raw emotions I felt after my band broke up.

 The acoustic guitar felt right somehow.
 So, I kept writing and came up with eight songs.
 My drummer, who was still collaborating with me at the time, encouraged me to make it an album rather than an EP.
-So, I wrote 11 songs altogether, though one of them never quite worked.
-It was dropped.
+So, I wrote 11 songs altogether, though one of them never quite worked and was dropped.

 The album, Shipwrecked… My Sentiments, ended up taking about a year to complete.